Quick Draw McGraw: References in popular music

 Quick Draw McGraw is referred to in Busta Rhymes' songs "So Hardcore" and "Everything Remains Raw".
-He is also referred to in MF Doom's Viktor Vaughn song "Modern Day Mugging".
-Lil Wayne refers to Quick Draw McGraw in his songs "Fireman" and "What's Wrong With Them?"
-Quick Draw McGraw is also referred to in House of Pain's song "Boom Shalock Lock Boom (Butch Vig Mix)".
-The song appeared on the EP, Shamrocks and Shenanigans.
+He is also referred to in MF Doom's song "Modern Day Mugging".
+Lil Wayne refers to Quick Draw McGraw in his songs "Fireman" and "What's Wrong With Them?".
+Quick Draw McGraw is also referred to in House of Pain's song "Shamrocks and Shenanigans (Butch Vig Mix)".
 The Game's "One Blood (Remix)" refers to Quick Draw McGraw.

+Other references

+In the English versions of the Nintendo DS, Android, and iOS versions of Dragon Quest IV, one of Tsarevna Alena's tournament opponents is named Quick Draw McGore.